tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 **intrusive_ptr**
 The *intrusive pointer* acts similarly to the *shared pointer*, with one key difference.
 It directly calls a reference counter, which keeps track of the number of *intrusive pointers* in use.
-When intrusive pointers are freed, if the referece count drops to zero, the object it points to will be destroyed.
+When intrusive pointers are freed, if the reference count drops to zero, the object it points to will be destroyed.
 It is mainly used to increase performance of a program.
 For more info, [click here!](http://baptiste-wicht.com/posts/2011/11/boost-intrusive_ptr.html)